Razeacc/CopyPasteFiles/LORE_OVERVIEW/Bestiary/PhantasmalEntities/Archkin/CaradeledArchkin.md

 Using the innate editable properties of caradel in Lejos, combined with her origin's creation of the Archubi, the Living Piece did her best to brutally combine properties of both into an archkin's body.
 The result was a caradeled archkin.

-It utilized the more mortal properties of archubi as a medium akin to a "cushion" for the 2413Hz caradel properties to coexist with the archkin's innately incompatible properties.
+It utilized the more mortal properties of archubi as a medium to "cushion" the 2413Hz caradel properties, letting it coexist with the archkin's innately incompatible properties.
 However, due to this, it introduced some unique challenges and difficulties for caradeled archkin, making them similar to "vampires" from traditional folktale.

 ## Abilities
 ### Memory Hunger